fhiso/tsc-governance/board/by-laws-agm.md

 Voting on the Special Resolution shall be by electronic ballot which shall remain open for 14 days.
-The Special Resolution shall pass if either (i) at least two-thirds of the votes cast are in favour of the Special Resolution, and the total number of votes cast is sufficient to constitute a quorum for a Business Meeting per Section 16.1.2 of these Bylaws; or (ii) if more than half of all Voting Members vote in favour of it.
+The Special Resolution shall pass if either (a) at least two-thirds of the votes cast are in favour of the Special Resolution, and the total number of votes cast is sufficient to constitute a quorum for a Business Meeting per Section 16.1.2 of these Bylaws; or (b) if more than half of all Voting Members vote in favour of it.

 Article 21: Dissolution